Back to services

 Historical Context

-Cupping has been practiced in multiple cultures including Chinese, Middle Eastern, and European traditions.
-Modern cupping uses controlled suction devices rather than fire-based methods.
+Cupping has appeared in multiple medical traditions including Middle Eastern, European, and Chinese systems.
+Modern clinical use generally relies on controlled suction rather than older fire-cup methods.

 Safety